-With our move to Oregon, we began collaborations with local experts to work on fishes in the northern California Current.
+In 2013, with our move to Oregon, we began collaborations with colleagues and local experts to work on fishes in the northern California Current.

 Outreach